chadallison/book_quotes/README.md

   Anything is possible for me if I work hard enough.’”
 (294)
 - “\[Better to go for the best and lose than it is to go for second best and win\].”
 (295)
+- “It is good to reach for things, even if they are impossible because the higher you reach, the higher you’ll go.
+Don’t let your fear of failure hold you back but let it be the reason that you would try so hard … so that you never have to face that failure.”
+(311)
+- “But in a way, all of us are refugees.
+We all are born in a time and place we didn’t choose, born without language, property, or money, dependent entirely on the decisions of others for our very survival.
+  We all are strangers in a strange land, left to fend for ourselves in a world we barely comprehend, and as we find our way in this world, we need to help others do the same.
+We have all been blessed – every one of us – and we all are expected to give back.”
+(345)

 ------------------------------------------------------------------------